 Graduate Representative: The Graduate Representative is elected in the fall by the graduate students in an online election.
 The Graduate Representative attends and votes at all meetings of the Graduate Committee, except for meetings or portions of meetings in which specific graduate students are discussed.
-If asked to do so by a student/s, the graduate student representative also acts as spokesperson in the case of student grievances or conflicts between (a) graduate student(s) and an instructor.
+The graduate student representative may also act as spokesperson in the case of student grievances or conflicts between (a) graduate student(s) and an instructor.
 This participation could include written inputs to the Graduate Committee at the time of the student progress review at the end of the semester.